All Small Ensembles

 Here’s a link to a video of our performance at the Berkeley Early Music Festival, filmed by Early Music America:

 The Horn Club, founded by the late Herbert Spencer and now under the direction of Andrew Pelletier, is comprised of students, staff, alumni and community members performing a wide variety of music of transcribed and original music for horn ensemble.
 The group performs several times annually, both on and off campus, including educational outreach concerts.

-The Trombone Choir, under the direction of William Mathis, is comprised of undergraduate and graduate trombone majors in the college performing a wide variety of music of transcribed and original music for large and small trombone ensembles.
+The Trombone Choir, under the direction of Brittany Lasch, is comprised of undergraduate and graduate trombone majors in the college performing a wide variety of music of transcribed and original music for large and small trombone ensembles.
 This group maintains both a performance and pedagogical mission, where students of all levels perform together and learn from each other.
 The ensemble performs regularly on- and off-campus and has been featured at churches, public schools and universities in Ohio and Michigan.

 Charles Saenz, director